 Kribi Coffee Air Roastery

-Cameroon native Jacques Shalo has given a welcome jolt of caffeine and a vibrant sense of social awareness to west suburban Forest Park with this welcoming destination, which serves up coffee drinks using beans prepared with Shalo’s patented air roasting technique and supports local and national causes dedicated to eradicating systemic racism.
-7324 Madison St., Forest Park
+Cameroon native Jacques Shalo has given a welcome jolt of caffeine and a vibrant sense of social awareness to Chicago with these welcoming destinations, which serve up coffee drinks using beans prepared with Shalo’s patented air roasting technique and support local and national causes dedicated to eradicating systemic racism.
+Multiple locations

 Family-owned since 2003, this renowned local roastery and coffee has wholesale customers across the US and Canada, but none more loyal than the caffeine aficionados at its Edgewater outpost, where expert baristas serve up everything from seasonal sips to classic preparations.
 1039 W. Granville Ave.